-Total quantity must appear before or after the basic description.
-The packaging type and the unit of measurement may be abbreviated.
+Total quantity and the number and type of packages must appear before or after the basic description.
+The packaging type and unit of measurement may be abbreviated.
 Example: 10 ctns.
-Paint, 3, UN1263, PG II, 500 lbs.
+UN1263, Paint, 3, PG II, 500 lbs.

 The shipper of hazardous wastes must put the word WASTE before the proper shipping name of the material on the shipping paper (hazardous waste manifest).
-Example: Waste Acetone, 3, UN1090, PG II.
+Example: UN1090, Waste Acetone, 3, PG II